 Bryan Magee effectively popularised Popper.
 See further Magee, Karl Popper (1973), and Magee, Philosophy and the Real World (1985).
 Professor Magee also became known for his celebration of a very different philosopher, namely Arthur Schopenhauer (1788-1860).
 It is not easy to reconcile the two preferred thinkers (Popper and Schopenhauer), as the starting points were so different.

 A striking aside to the output of Popper is afforded by certain details of academic opposition to him.
-Oxford University imposed a cordon against professorship in his direction, and the philosopher Gilbert Ryle (1900-1976) is said to have played the decisive role here.
+Oxford University imposed a cordon against professorship in his direction.
+The philosopher Gilbert Ryle (1900-1976) is said to have played the decisive role here.
 According to Bryan Magee, “the most scandalous aspect of a ripely scandalous situation was that several of the ablest philosophers in Oxford would admit in private, if the challenge were pressed, that Popper was the outstanding philosopher then practising in Britain; they knew he was better than they were, and did not want him on their territory” (Confessions of a Philosopher, p.
 89).
-Ryle and Sir Alfred J. Ayer (1910-1989) are both mentioned in this context, and one can only wonder at the objectivity in high places.
+Ryle and Sir Alfred J. Ayer (1910-1989) are both mentioned in this context.
 See also J. L. Austin and the Oxford Tradition (2009) and Bryan Magee's Critique of Oxford (2009).

 The testimony of Professor Magee is weighty, coming from an Oxford man who taught philosophy at Balliol College.
 Ryle is now dwarfed by the fame of Popper, and even Ayer trails behind in the celebrity ratings.
 If the open society fails at academic levels, what hope is there in less educated sectors?

-A problem with “open society” concepts (associated with Popper's rival Paul Feyerabend) is that new age trends can make superficial use of these.
+A problem with “open society” concepts (also associated with Popper's rival Paul Feyerabend) is that suspect trends can make superficial use of these.
 For instance, the Findhorn Foundation cast a spell over many subscribers by creating the image of a tolerant community who embodied unconditional love, conflict resolution, and spiritual transformation.
 In reality, they suppressed dissidents and refused to resolve conflicts on their doorstep in Moray.
-The major objector was given the role of cleaning toilets and was prevented from giving talks or gaining a fair hearing.
+The major objector was given the role of cleaning toilets and prevented from giving talks or gaining a fair hearing.
 See my Letter of Complaint to David Lorimer and SMN.
 Also David Lorimer and New World Values.

 Both the trustees and management personnel of the Findhorn Foundation proved that they had no conscience in such matters.
-An annotated book describing the suppression was repudiated by an internet strategy which declared that this book was not worthy of review (Shepherd, Pointed Observations, 2005, pp.167ff.).
+An annotated book describing the suppression was repudiated by an apologist internet strategy declaring that this book was not worthy of review (Shepherd, Pointed Observations, 2005, pp.167ff.).
 There was no discussion, no hearing, no democracy.
 Only the dictates and economic interests of the feted “intentional community” were the criteria.
 Despite critical media reports and dissident literature, the Findhorn Foundation was protected by NGO status and charity status.
-On close inspection, the Findhorn Foundation has maintained a reputation deriving from the “divine guidance” claimed by the co-founder Eileen Caddy, and has been promoting for many years a very commercial programme of “workshops” that encourage dubious techniques in alternative therapy and pop-mysticism.
-Cf. my web item Analytical Philosophy (2010).
+The Findhorn Foundation has maintained a reputation deriving from the “divine guidance” claimed by the co-founder Eileen Caddy.
+This organisation has been promoting for many years a very commercial programme of “workshops” encouraging dubious techniques in alternative therapy and pop-mysticism.
+See Ecobiz and Commercial Mysticism.